Hot property: Overseas buyers fly in to view 'highly desirable' Whangārei Heads home

 An architecturally designed home nestled on the coast of Whangārei Heads became such hot property that people flew in from overseas to view the Parua Bay house.

-The 1.4 hectare Nook Rd property, elevated above the shore, was the most viewed listing in October on Trade Me.
-It sold under the hammer for $4,150,000 after its auction was brought forward due to the staggering online interest.
+The 1.4 hectare Nook Rd property, elevated above the shore sold under the hammer for $4,150,000 after its auction was brought forward due to the staggering online interest.

 The new owners were young Kiwi expats coming home after excelling in their industries overseas.